EduardoZepeda/coffee-bytes-hugo/content/posts/artificial-intelligence/chat-gpt-y-la-habitacion-china-de-searle/index.en.md

 To Searle, ChatGPT (or any other Large Language Model LLM, Like Mistral, DeepSeek, etc.) may be following the most complex algorithm in existence but, according to Searle, **there is no more awareness of the process there than we would find in the most sophisticated mechanical clock.**

-But then what makes the difference between a real intelligence and a mechanical process? is there such a difference?
+But then, what makes the difference between genuine intelligence and a mechanical process?
+Is there such a difference?

 {{<ad1>}}

 ## Are consciousness and artificial intelligence related?

-The highest representative of intelligence on earth is the human being (or at least our inflated ego tells us that), and it also happens that the human being is a living entity with consciousness.
+The highest representative of intelligence on our planet is the human being (or at least our inflated ego tells us that), and it just so happens that the human being is a living entity with consciousness.
 This leads us to the inevitable question: is a living being with consciousness necessary to have intelligence, or perhaps it is the other way around?

 ### Signs of Intelligence with consciousness